cesarhdz/ixa-wordpress-starter/README.md

 	composer create-project ixa/wordpress-starter [project-name]
 	cd project-name

-In order to be installed, WordPress needs the `wp-config.php` file, you can copy the `wp-config-sample.php` and make the necessary adjustments.
+In order to get WordPress installed, we need the environment variables which are set using [PHP dotenv]

-	cp wp-config-sample.php wp-config.php
+	cp .env.example .env

-Once `wp-config` file is ready, you can use [WP-CLI] to install WordPress.
+Once `.env` file is ready, you can use [WP-CLI] to install WordPress.
 Asumming you have `wp` globally installed the following command will do the trick.

 	wp core install --title=site-name --admin_email=user@mail.com --admin_password=qwerty